meltyourface/blank/posts/themes-and-ideasMagickal-acts/Planetary-Alignment-Magic-Amplifying-Energy-Manifestation/index.md

 ### V. **Potential Consequences and Precautions**:

-Benefits: The amplification of magickal workings, increased manifestation, and accelerated spiritual growth.
+**Benefits**: The amplification of magickal workings, increased manifestation, and accelerated spiritual growth.

-Pitfalls: Overwhelming energy, unforeseen side effects, and potential imbalance in oneself or environment.
+**Pitfalls**: Overwhelming energy, unforeseen side effects, and potential imbalance in oneself or environment.

 Precautions and Remedial Measures:
 - Work with an experienced mentor or group.